In this guide

 When making concessional contributions to super, it is important to be mindful of the concessional contribution cap.
 Contributions above the cap do not generate a tax saving because they are taxed at your marginal rate.

 If you are an employee, remember that contributions your employer makes for you are counted in the cap.
-If you’re a high-income earner, you may not have much space under the cap to make additional contributions on top of what your employer pays.
+If you’re a high-income earner, you may not have much room to make additional contributions on top of what your employer pays.

 Lastly, if your income plus concessional super contributions exceeds $250,000 for the financial year, additional tax applies to your concessional contributions – Division 293 tax.
 This reduces the tax saving from concessional contributions but does not eliminate it.
 People with income at this level are liable for 47% income tax (including Medicare) and pay a total of 30% tax on concessional super contributions – generating a tax saving of 17% from concessional contributions that are under the cap.